Reactor™ - The manual

 • Encoders (Pulsed Inputs)

-Additionally these could have different kinds of displays linked to them.
+Additionally, these components may have various types of displays linked to them.

-Buttons can have different kinds of color LEDs to show status.
+Buttons can have different types of color LEDs to indicate status.

-Larger Displays can also consist of different Tiles that allow you to configure individual parts separately in an easy way.
+Larger displays can consist of different Tiles, allowing you to configure individual parts separately and easily.

 Tip

-To select a Behavior simply select the component you want to change.
-If there is no behavior yet on the component you can see the behavior palette in the inspector.
+To select a Behavior, simply choose the component you want to modify.
+If no behavior has been defined for the component yet, you will see the behavior palette in the inspector.
 You can select any preconfigured parameter from the list of your devices.

 create-behavior-inspector

-If you have selected a component that already has a configured behavior you can click Change Behavior in the top right corner.
-This will reopen the behavior palette and lets you change to a different one.
+If you have selected a component that already has a configured behavior, you can click Change Behavior in the top right corner.
+This will reopen the behavior palette, allowing you to switch to a different one.

-To edit the parameter inside of a behavior manually (without using the pre-configured behaviors from the palette) simply click the Show More button.
+To manually edit a parameter inside a behavior (without using the preconfigured behaviors from the palette), click the Show More button.
 A yellow pen icon will appear next to the name of the parameter field.
-Simply click it and use the parameter reference helper window to configure the parameter you want to choose.
+Click it and use the parameter reference helper window to configure the parameter you want.

 create-behavior-inspector